florianbouvot/laravel-mix-boilerplate/README.md

 * Web server (Browsersync)
   * Watch files changes, inject style, browser auto-refresh and cross-device synchronization

+_Nunjunks templates are only present for the demo._

 ## Getting Started

 ### Prerequisites